JEFH507/org-chart-goose-orchestrator/Technical Project Plan/PM Phases/Phase-2.2/PHASE-2.2-COMPLETION-STATUS.md

 **Reason:** Want to demonstrate full stack capabilities in one comprehensive demo

 **This means:**
-- Phase 3 (Minimal UI) deferred until after Phase 4-6
+- Minimal UI deferred until after Phase 3-5
-- Focus next on Controller API (Phase 4) or Performance (Phase 2.3)
+- Focus next on Controller API (Phase 3) or Performance (Phase 2.3)

 ---